zilexa/Homeserver/docker/README.md

 In Portainer, click on a container, then select _Recreate_ and check the box to re-download the image.
 The latest image will be downloaded and a new container will be created with it.
 It will still use your persistent volume mappings: your configuration and persistent data remains.
 Just like a normal application update.

+Issues:
+Permission issues can be solved with the chown and chmod commands.